 One challenge around retrofits is that energy efficiency isn’t visible.
 From a homeowner’s perspective, you get more bang for your buck by investing in a new kitchen.
 Another issue is that most major renovations require occupants to leave their dwellings for a while.

-But with the right government incentives, the new materials and methods that CABER is developing could gain traction.
-And if retrofits can be completed without displacing residents—for example, by adding exterior panels, an approach that Cruickshank is exploring in partnership with Natural Resources Canada and Ottawa Community Housing—they will be that much more appealing.
+But with the right government incentives, the new materials, and methods that CABER is developing could gain traction.
+And if retrofits can be completed without displacing residents—for example, by adding exterior panels, an approach that Cruickshank is exploring in partnership with Natural Resources Canada and Ottawa Community Housing — they will be that much more appealing.

 The guarded hot box is essentially a cube with an internal chamber that’s wired with sensors.
 One side of the cube is heated, the other is cooled, and a three-by-six-metre wall sample is placed inside.
 The sensors measure temperature, relative humidity and heat flux—the transfer of energy between the hot and cold sides.
 Using this data, Cruickshank can calculate a wall’s R value (its ability to resist the transfer of heat).

-“We’ll have an opportunity to study old and new wall assemblies,” explains Cruickshank, “and observe how well specific retrofit techniques work.”
+“We are able to study old and new wall assemblies,” explains Cruickshank, “and observe how well specific retrofit techniques work.”

 “Before we can move toward widespread implementation,” says Baldwin, “we need to de-risk these retrofits so that the homeowner and contractors are comfortable doing this work.”

-“There’s a lot of room for improvement to our buildings envelopes,” says Cruickshank, “and this can have a huge impact on climate change.”
+“There’s a lot of room for improvement to our buildings’ envelopes,” says Cruickshank, “and this can have a huge impact on climate change.”